Funds

 Investment Updates

-Equity markets continued to climb through June although alot of the "momentum" stocks began to fade towards month end.
-This made for a tricky investment backdrop as the winners became losers and losers became winners.
+Equity markets continued to climb through June although a lot of the "momentum" stocks began to fade towards month end.
+This made for a tricky investment backdrop as the winners become losers and losers become winners.
 An uncertain backdrop means that there will be times when markets move against the trend on a short term basis.
 Encouragingly, the IPO markets is open again with Virgin leading the charge.
-Listen as lead porfolio manager Jun Bei Liu provides an update on the quarter, what has been working and where she sees the opporunities as we mook ahead.
+Listen as lead portfolio manager Jun Bei Liu provides an update on the quarter, what has been working and where she sees the opportunities as we look ahead.

 Read Article